tavetisyan95/mlflow_web_app/README.md

 - `cv`.
 The number of cross-validation folds.
 - `return_train_score`.
 Whether or not training scores should be tracked.

+The default values of these parameters work - no need to change them.

 ### 5. Selecting estimator hyperparameters